CSElonewolf/Both_steganongraphy/README.md

-# Encryption & Decryption of Text & Images
+# Encrypting & Decrypting for Text & Images

 - Hide messages and images inside images.
 - Includes both encryption and decryption of images.